 How to choose a toilet for your home

 If you are in the process of replacing your toilet or looking to purchase a new one, you will come across two types: round vs elongated toilets.
 How do you know which type is right for your home?

 Choosing between an elongated or round toilet is really just a matter of personal preference.
-How much space you have available in the bathroom, as well as how much space you would like to have between the wall and yourself while seated on the toilet, will determine which style is right for you.
+How much space you have available in the bathroom and space you would like to have between the wall and yourself while seated on the toilet will determine which style is right for you.

-Elongated toilets are typically longer than a standard toilet which provides more room for your feet and legs while you’re seated on the seat.
+Elongated toilets are typically longer than a standard toilet, providing more room for your feet and legs while seated on the seat.
 Round toilets, on the other hand, provide a more intimate experience with less space.